williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/required-config-changes-for-auth-server.md

 2. Select **Authorization Server**.
 3. Collect all the information about **OAuth 2.0 Access Token**: custom `Scopes`, `Claims`, and `Groups claim`.
     * The `issuer` and `audience` will change, so you don't need to record them.
-    * If you have a Groups claim, collect the information for step 8.
+    * If you have a groups claim, collect the information for step 8.
 4. Select **Security > API**
 5. Select your authorization server name.
 6. Select **Scopes** and add any of the scopes you copied in step 2.